lix-project/lix/doc/manual/src/language/derivations.md

         it’s `out`.)

   - If an output path already exists, it is removed.
-Also, locks are acquired to prevent multiple Nix instances from performing the same build at the same time.
+Also, locks are acquired to prevent multiple Lix instances from performing the same build at the same time.

   - A log of the combined standard output and error is written to